This is the multi-page printable view of this section. Click here to print.

 To modify a VM server, you need Manager permission for the corresponding VM server group.

-To modify a VM server, follow these steps:
+To modify the VM server, follow the steps below.

-2. In the left menu, click Deployment Target > VM Server Group.
-Move to the VM Server Group page.
+2. Click the Deployment Target > VM Server Group menu in the left menu.
+You will be taken to the VM Server Group page.

-3. In the VM server group list on the VM Server Group page, click the VM server group that includes the VM server you want to modify.
-Move to the VM Server Group Details page.
+3. On the VM Server Group page, click the VM Server Group you want to edit from the list of VM server groups.
+You will be taken to the VM Server Group Details page.

-4. In the VM server list on the VM Server Group Details page, click the VM server you want to modify.
-Move to the VM Server Details page.
+4. VM Server Group Details page’s VM server list, click the VM server you want to edit.
+You will be taken to the VM Server Details page.

-5. On the VM Server Details page, click the Modify button to move to the VM Server Modification page.
+5. On the VM Server Details page, clicking the Edit button navigates to the VM Server Edit page.

-1. Main page, click the Management icon in the top right corner.
-Move to the Tenant Dashboard page.
+1. Click the Admin icon at the top right of the Main page.
+Navigate to the Tenant Dashboard page.

-2. In the left menu, click Deployment Target > VM Server Group.
-Move to the VM Server Group page.
+2. In the left menu, click the Deploy Target > VM Server Group menu.
+You will be taken to the VM Server Group page.

-3. In the VM server group list on the VM Server Group page, click the VM server group you want to delete.
-Move to the VM Server Group Details page.
+3. VM server group page’s VM server group list, click the VM server group you want to delete.
+You will be taken to the VM server group details page.

-4. On the VM Server Group Details page, click the Delete button to complete the deletion of the VM server group.
+4. On the VM server group details page, click the Delete button to complete the VM server group deletion.

-2. In the left menu, click Deployment Target > VM Server Group.
-Move to the VM Server Group page.
+2. From the left menu, click the Deploy Target > VM Server Group menu.
+You will be taken to the VM Server Group page.

-3. In the VM server group list on the VM Server Group page, click the VM server group that includes the VM server you want to delete.
-Move to the VM Server Group Details page.
+3. On the VM Server Group page, click the VM server group of the VM server you want to delete from the VM server group list.
+You will be taken to the VM Server Group Details page.

 4. On the VM Server Group Details page, click the VM server you want to delete.
-Move to the VM Server Details page.
+You will be taken to the VM Server Details page.

-5. On the VM Server Details page, click the Delete button to complete the deletion of the VM server.
+5. On the VM server details page, click the Delete button to complete the VM server deletion.

 Managing VM Server Group Members

-To manage VM server group members, you need Manager permission for the corresponding VM server group.
+To manage members of a VM server group, you need Manager permission for that VM server group.

-2. In the left menu, click Deployment Target > VM Server Group.
-Move to the VM Server Group page.
+2. Click the Deployment Target > VM Server Group menu in the left menu.
+You will be taken to the VM Server Group page.

-3. In the VM server group list on the VM Server Group page, click the VM server group you want to add a member to.
-Move to the VM Server Group Details page.
+3. VM Server Group page’s VM Server Group list, click the VM Server Group you want to add a member to.
+You will be taken to the VM Server Group Details page.

 4. On the VM Server Group Details page, click the User tab.

-5. On the User tab, click the Add button to open the Add Member popup window.
+5. When you click the Add button on the User tab, the Add Member popup window opens.

-6. After setting, click the Confirm button to complete adding a VM server group member.
-(The Manager can modify or delete the server group, and the Member can use the server group when creating a project or adding a pipeline.)
+6. After completing the setup, click the Confirm button to finish adding a VM server group member.
+(Managers can modify or delete the server group, and Members can use the server group when creating projects or adding pipelines.)

-To delete a member of a VM server group, follow these steps:
+To delete a member from a VM server group, follow these steps.

-2. Click the Deployment Target > VM Server Group menu on the left.
-Move to the VM Server Group page.
+2. Click the Deployment Target > VM Server Group menu in the left menu.
+You will be taken to the VM Server Group page.

-3. On the VM Server Group page, click the VM server group from which you want to delete a member from the list of VM server groups.
-Move to the VM Server Group Details page.
+3. On the VM server group page, click the VM server group in the list from which you want to delete a member.
+You will be taken to the VM server group details page.

 4. On the VM Server Group Details page, click the User tab.